eriveltondasilva/result.js/docs/guide/core-concepts/type-safety.md

 ## Preventing Common Mistakes

-TypeScript catches errors that would be silent with exceptions:
+Typescript catches errors that would be silent with exceptions:

 ```typescript
 // ✗ Won't compile: Can't pass Result<T> where T expected